vitest-dev/vitest/docs/api/expect.md

 - **Type:** `() => void`

-  After the test has passed or failed verifies that at least one assertion was called during a test.
-Useful case would be to check if an asynchronous code was called.
+  After the test has passed or failed verify that at least one assertion was called during a test.
+A useful case would be to check if an asynchronous code was called.

-  For example, if you have a code that calls a callback, we can make an assertion inside a callback, but the test will always pass, if we don't check if an assertion was called.
+  For example, if you have a code that calls a callback, we can make an assertion inside a callback, but the test will always pass if we don't check if an assertion was called.

   ```ts
   import { expect, test } from 'vitest'